Your academic standing is an assessment of your performance in the prior term.

 Choosing a major

 Honours Mathematics is not a plan that you can graduate from.
 As a result, you will have to pick a plan.
-In late January, a presentation is scheduled which describes the plans that are available in the faculty.
+In September and January, a presentation is scheduled which describes the plans that are available in the faculty.
 You can also speak to the academic advisor for the plan that you are interested in.

 Each plan has different course and grade requirements, so find those out from the advisor and make sure you satisfy them.